Xpertians/xmonkey-curator/README.md

 ## Summary

-XMonkey Curator is a tool that perform DESCAM (Decompose, Enumerate, Scanning, Catalog, Analysis, Merge) review to software for Open Source License Compliance.
+XMonkey Curator is a tool that performs DESCAM (Decompose, Enumerate, Scanning, Catalog, Analysis, Merge) review to software for Open Source License Compliance.

-The tool can extract (Decompose) archive files like Jar, ZIP, Tarballs, RPM, Debian, etc. to recursively obtain the list of assets (Enumerate) contained.
+The tool can extract (Decompose) archive files like Jar, ZIP, Tarballs, RPM, Debian, etc., to recursively obtain the list of assets (Enumerate) contained.

-XMonkey Curator also perform basic review (Scanning) to the assets to extract information as "features" that will serve to perform assessments.
+XMonkey Curator also performs a basic review (Scanning) of the assets to extract information as "features" for OSLC assessments.
 Scan types supported:
 - Literal Strings
 - Regex Patterns (*example*).